- Research and Projects

 The PenCLAHRC Evidence Synthesis Team (EST) are a dynamic team of health services researchers with expertise in evidence synthesis methods who enjoy conducting research that makes a difference.
 Our aim is to produce evidence syntheses that inform locally relevant evidence based practice and to develop capacity across the region in this skilled area.

-The team comprises researchers, Ken Stein, Rebecca Whear, Rebecca Abbott, Noreen Orr, Ilianna Lourida, Darren Moore, Michael Nunns, Liz Shaw and Jo Thompson-Coon, supported by PenCLAHRC's Information Specialists Morwenna Rogers and Alison Bethel.
+The team comprises systematic reviewers, Ken Stein, Rebecca Whear, Rebecca Abbott, Noreen Orr, Harriet Hunt, Jo Thompson-Coon, Ruth Gwernan-Jones and Ilianna Lourida, supported by PenCLAHRC's Information Specialists Morwenna Rogers and Alison Bethel.

 Our team is involved in a range of projects - we lead on a number of systematic reviews but also support colleagues with their reviews.
 To find a full list of research that we are involved in, please visit our project page.

 The Evidence Synthesis Team (EST) supports PenCLAHRC's objectives through four sets of activities: